fernandes-rodrigo/fernandes-rodrigo.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics at the [University of Bonn](https://www.bgse.uni-bonn.de/en), supervised by [Prof. Julia Mink](https://www.juliamink.eu).
+My name is Rodrigo Fernandes Gonçalves and I am a PhD candidate in Economics at the [University of Bonn](https://www.bgse.uni-bonn.de/en), supervised by [Prof. Julia Mink](https://www.juliamink.eu).

 My research interests lie at the intersection of Environmental Economics and Health Economics.
 Specifically, I am interested in measuring weather impacts on health outcomes and behavior.
 I use big data and seek to bridge the Econometric Theory frontier with Environmental Economics.